spryker/spryker-docs/docs/scos/dev/guidelines/project-development-guidelines.md

 In my Project, Order entity should not be hydrated during the buying process (we are building a vitrine).
 In this case, I need to create `\Pyz\Zed\Sales\Business\Order\OrderReader`, which will extend the existing `\Spryker\Zed\Sales\Business\Order\OrderReader` and replace the implementation of the `findOrderByIdSalesOrdermethod()`, where I will adjust the hydration calls.

 {% endinfo_block %}
-Spryker OS support: Reduced, you can safely take patch releases.
+Spryker OS support: Reduced, manual check is needed for every update.

 ### Spryker OS Module Replacement